TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 25/Matthew 25.28.md

 ---

-Take ye away therefore the talent from him, and give it unto him that hath the ten talents.
+Take away therefore the talent from him, and give it to him who has the ten talents.